With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • cardiopalmus;

-• a sharp drop in pressure.
+• a sharp decrease in pressure.

 Before the doctors arrive, you must:

-2. Cool the suspected damage site.
+2. Cool the suspected area of damage.

 There are several ways to stop such hemorrhage, among them are: